 -Zeno of Citium

 We all have to deal with bad feelings sometimes– whether it be anxiety, anger, sadness, or some other unpleasant storm brewing inside us.
-Here, Zeno argues that the bad feelings you have are evidence that your mind is in turmoil because of something that is both against nature and unacceptable within the bounds of reason.
+Here, Zeno argues that your bad feelings are evidence that your mind is in turmoil because of something that is both against nature and unacceptable within the bounds of reason.